Cosby5/All-My-Stars/README.md

 - [windows-syscalls](https://github.com/j00ru/windows-syscalls) - Windows System Call Tables (NT/2000/XP/2003/Vista/2008/7/2012/8/10)
 - [gentelella](https://github.com/ColorlibHQ/gentelella) - Free Bootstrap 4 Admin Dashboard Template
 - [free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
+- [anarres](https://github.com/anarres-org/anarres) - An ansible playbook to set up a GNU/Linux server.
+Services in docker.
+Security by default.
 - [ardumower](https://github.com/Ardumower/ardumower) - Develop an open source robotic lawn mower (HW+SW reference platform)
 - [http-error-pages](https://github.com/anthrax3/http-error-pages) - A simple to use generator for static pages with errors to replace the default error pages that come with any web server like Nginx or Apache.
 - [nginx-error-pages](https://github.com/denysvitali/nginx-error-pages) - Cute Error Pages for your nginx web server